Blending

 }

-Now that we know how to load transparent textures it's time to put it to the test by adding several of these leaves of grass throughout the basic scene introduced in the depth testing tutorial.
+Now that we know how to load transparent textures it's time to put it to the test by adding several of these leaves of grass throughout the basic scene introduced in the depth testing chapter.

-We create a small vector where we add several glm::vec3
+We create a small vector

-variables to represent the location of the grass leaves:
+vectors to represent the location of the grass leaves:

 vector<glm::vec3> vegetation;